Laura Daniels

-Laura Daniels (née Laura Thomas, born 31 May 1985) is a Welsh lawn and indoor bowler.
+Laura Daniels (née Laura Thomas; born 31 May 1985) is a Welsh lawn and indoor bowler.

 Bowls career

 World Outdoor Championship

 In 2016, Daniels won the gold medal with Jess Sims in the pairs at the 2016 World Outdoor Bowls Championship in Christchurch.
-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, she was selected as part of the team to represent Wales at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team reached the quarter final before being beaten by England.

 Commonwealth Games

 She was selected as part of the Welsh team for the 2018 Commonwealth Games on the Gold Coast in Queensland where she claimed a silver medal in the Singles losing out to Jo Edwards in the final.

 In 2022, she competed in the women's singles and the women's triples at the 2022 Commonwealth Games.

 World Indoor Championship

 Laura won the Women's singles title at the 2015 World Indoor Bowls Championship defeating defending champion Katherine Rednall in the final.
 Daniels claimed a second singles title in 2021 by beating Katherine Rednall again, in a repeat of the 2015 final.

 Additionally she partnered with Paul Foster to win World Indoor Bowl's Mixed Pairs titles in 2013 and 2014.